Nicolacroon01/Documents/README.md

 # Project-Portfolio
 ## Welcome everyone!
-#### This is my github repository for my projects, hope you will enjoy it.

-#### In this repository you will find all the material related to my projects.
+### This is my github repository for my projects, hope you will enjoy it.
+You will find all the material related to my projects.
 There are three main projects.

 ##### The first one, called "Football betting tips" is implemented in R and the goal is to understand on which teams can you bet on based on clustering algorithms and their interpretation.
 ##### The second project is done in order to explore the Venues of London City and understand where could be convenient or not to open a Pizza Place.